GFX47/lvictorino.github.io/_posts/2017-01-27-negativity.md

 ## The inside enemy

 Being positive is good for mental health and for life in general.
 [It's a well known fact](https://www.youtube.com/watch?v=fLJsdqxnZb0).
-However the production of a game can take times.
-Staying positive on the long run is very difficult and almost impossible for a lot of people.
+However the production of a game can take time.
+Staying positive on the long run is very difficult, almost impossible for a lot of people.

 First of all it's always better if you don't dive into this adventure alone.
 Having a team you can count on will help you to avoid the usual negativity that comes with the loneliness.
 When you are alone, you are your own boss.
 You make all the important decisions.
 And when you're not happy or have doubts about the project there is no one to remind you all the great things you achieved so far.
 Always share your thoughts when you feel they prevent you of doing a great job.
 Create a link of truth with your teammates.
 You will soon realize they can understand and help you feeling lighter.